-The voluntary and faith-based non-profit sector has provided the overwhelming majority of supports and services for our constituents.
-In addition, the non-profit sector must be allowed to maintain its important traditional role of advocacy.
-During the 116th Congress, our public policy goals are to:
+The non-profit sector provides the overwhelming majority of supports and services for our constituents.
+In addition, nonprofit organizations lead advocacy efforts at the local, state, and federal level for people with disabilities and must be supported to continue in these vital roles.
+LIABILITY INSURANCE PROTECTIONS During the 117th Congress, our public policy goals are to:

-- " Protect the charitable deduction for federal income taxes and reject any provisions that would likely serve as disincentives to charitable donations; - " Assure the continuing ability of private sector non-profit organizations to serve and advocate for people with disabilities and their families; - " Assure fair eligibility for non-profit groups under any new charitable tax credit or deduction; - " Assure that federal procurement rules do not discriminate against non-profits and that non-profits are afforded the same privileges and benefits as small and minority businesses; - " Support oversight activities that assure accountability by non-profits, while making certain that this does not place undue burdens on non-profits, does not duplicate existing requirements, and is coordinated with state oversight efforts; - " Increase the ability of non-profit organizations to engage in civic participation such as voter registration and outreach activities through the clarification of rules on allowable political activity; and - " Protect the provisions of federal tax law that keep charitable non-profits, houses of worship, and foundations from engaging in partisan political campaigns.
+- " Assure the continuing ability of non-profit organizations to serve and advocate for people with disabilities and their families; - " Protect and expand the charitable deduction for federal income taxes and reject any provisions that would likely serve as disincentives to charitable donations; - " Assure fair eligibility for non-profit groups under any new tax credit or deduction; - " Assure that federal grant procurement and contract rules do not discriminate against non-profits and that non-profits are afforded the same privileges and benefits as the for profit sector; - " Support oversight activities that assure accountability by non-profits, while making certain that this does not place undue burdens on non-profits, does not duplicate existing requirements, and is coordinated with state oversight efforts; - " Increase the ability of non-profit organizations to engage in civic participation such as voter registration and outreach activities through the clarification of rules on allowable political activity; and - " Protect the provisions of federal tax law that keep charitable non-profits, houses of worship, and foundations from engaging in partisan political campaigns.